-The iPhone at 10: How the smartphone became so smart - BBC News
+How the smartphone became so smart

 But it would not have been a world-shaking technology like the iPhone.
 More likely it would, like Woody and Buzz, have been an utterly charming toy.

 Tim Harford is the FT's Undercover Economist.
 50 Things That Made the Modern Economy was broadcast on the BBC World Service.
-You can listen online or subscribe to the programme podcast.
+You can find more information about the programme's sources and listen online or subscribe to the programme podcast.

-Note: Correction: An earlier version of this story suggested the iPhone was the first smartphone, but other smartphones had predated its launch in 2007.